Captive State: Release

 Captive State was released in the United States on March 15, 2019, by Focus Features.
 It was originally scheduled to be released on August 17, 2018, but was pushed back to March 29, 2019, before finally being moved up two weeks to its current release date.

 The film's UK theatrical release was cancelled shortly before its set date of March 29, 2019.
 Wyatt has claimed that local distributor, Entertainment One, refused to tell him why they pulled the release.
 The film was finally released in the UK on digital platforms on March 8, 2021.

 Reception

 Box office

 In the United States and Canada, Captive State was released alongside Wonder Park and Five Feet Apart, and was projected to gross around $5 million from 2,200 theaters in its opening weekend.
 The film made $1.3 million on its first day, including $300,000 from Thursday night previews.
 It debuted to $3.1 million, finishing seventh.
-Ultimately, the film was a box office bomb, grossing only $8.8 worldwide against a $25 million budget.
+Ultimately, the film was a box office bomb, grossing only $8.8 million worldwide against a $25 million budget.